 The combination of powerful engine and jet enables us to move upstream, downstream or remain stationary in strong currents.
 Jets are able to turn on their own axis, even stop within a boat's length (creating our own waves).
 All this is achieved by directing water flow; we have no propellers to injure wildlife.

 Ocean Dynamics jet RIBs have made the national news and the international boating news.
 Bear Grylls achieved the first unassisted crossing of the north Atlantic Arctic Ocean with an Ocean Dynamics jet boat during his Arctic Challenge expedition.
 Greenpeace also operates three Ocean Dynamics jet boats.
 For details of what Ocean Raven (now Anaconda) is getting up to with Greenpeace, check out the Greenpeace website.
 The first Ribworker, Atlantic Eagle (now Brandaris II) is celebrating her 36th birthday this year, still working as a rescue and support vessel in the demanding waters of the North Sea.
 If you're interested in boats you'll enjoy the Ship Support Services Ribworker videos.

-The boat is fitted with a Yanmar 440 HP engine, which runs on marine diesel.
-The production of diesel is more environmentally friendly than that of petrol and diesel engines have a high level of fuel economy compared to petrol-driven marine outboards.
+The boat is fitted with a Yanmar 440 HP engine, which runs on marine diesel and has a high level of fuel economy compared to petrol-driven marine outboards.
 The Yanmar 440 HP is fully compliant with international marine emissions regulations.